Japanese mascots go beyond cute to master trade

 "I realized there's a lot of things that I didn't know, so I hope to use what I've learned this time going forward."

-Once students graduate, work is unlikely to be a problem since Japan, which idolizes all things big-eyed and cute, has been experiencing a massive mascot boom.
+Once students graduate, work is unlikely to be a problem since Japan, which idolises all things big-eyed and cute, has been experiencing a massive mascot boom.

 Mascots exist for everything from individual companies to theme parks, government offices and tourist sites such as Tokyo's eponymous Tokyo Tower.
 Each has their own character and is pulled out for promotional events.